If we don’t win, you don’t pay.

 Car Culture and the Diminished Value Claim

-And when one of our clients owns a classic, custom, or sought-after brand names car like a Mercedes S-Class, or BMW M-5, many owners complain that:
+And when one of our clients owns a classic, custom, or sought-after brand names car like a Mercedes S-Class or BMW M-5, many owners complain that:

 “My car is no longer cherry,” or “I will never get what my car is worth now, can you get me money for the loss of value?”

 The insurance industry would prefer not to pay diminished value for a fully repaired vehicle.
 This is why a police report at the accident scene is helpful to show liability for severe structural damage to the damaged car, truck, or other physical damage claims.
-Make sure to check with your state insurance commissioner’s office when involved in an accident before yelling a the insurance adjuster or insurance agent bearing the bad news.
+Make sure to check with your state insurance commissioner’s office when involved in an accident before yelling at the insurance adjuster or insurance agent bearing the bad news.
 Also, California has a three-year statute of limitation on diminished value claims.
-Even then, getting the full value of your own insurance for your car’s market may require forming an attorney-client relationship with a top-notch lawyer to file a claim on your behalf for the covered loss.
+Even then, getting the full value of your insurance for your car’s market may require forming an attorney-client relationship with a top-notch lawyer to file a claim for the covered loss.

 What Is A Diminished Value Claim For A Motor Vehicle?